violaberg/dragon-name-game/README.md

 ### **Lucidchart**

-I created a flowchart using [Lucidchart](https://lucid.co/?_gl=1*x824jw*_ga*MTQ0OTcxNjc5Ni4xNjk3NTYwMDUx*_ga_MPV5H3XMB5*MTY5NzYyMzg3Ny4zLjAuMTY5NzYyMzg3Ny42MC4wLjA.) website to help with a flow of the game.<br>
+I created a flowchart using [Lucidchart](https://lucid.co/?_gl=1*x824jw*_ga*MTQ0OTcxNjc5Ni4xNjk3NTYwMDUx*_ga_MPV5H3XMB5*MTY5NzYyMzg3Ny4zLjAuMTY5NzYyMzg3Ny42MC4wLjA.) website to help with a flow of the game, with some deviation during development to improve the game.<br>

 ![Lucidchart](docs/dragon_guessing_game.jpeg)

 ## **Features and Future Development**

 ### **Favicon**

 I originally created favicon using a vector from [Vecteezy](https://www.vecteezy.com/) website with an idea to recreate the look of a dragon eye and used [Faviconer](http://www.faviconer.com/) website to change it into favicon but soon after realized [Heroku](https://www.heroku.com/) doesn't host static files.
-During session with my mentor he explained how to use web hosted image so I used [Google](https://www.google.com/) to search for dragon's eye, I chose one from [Deviant Art](https://www.deviantart.com/christoskarapanos/art/Dragon-s-Eye-585971591) and added it succesfully to my project.
+During session with my mentor he explained how to use web hosted image so I used [Google](https://www.google.com/) to search for dragon's eye and I chose one from [Deviant Art](https://www.deviantart.com/christoskarapanos/art/Dragon-s-Eye-585971591) and added it succesfully to my project.

 ### **Game intro**

-Welcomes user to 'Dragons' game with a short introduction and asks to enter username.
+Welcomes user to 'Dragons' game with a short introduction to intrigue them and asks to enter username.

 ![Game intro](docs/screenshots/game-intro.png)

 ### **Username entry / rules question**

 Once username has been entered correctly, asks if user would like to see the rules of the game.
 By entering 'yes', starts the game.
 If user enters 'no', returns to game intro screen.

 ![Username and rules](docs/screenshots/username-rules.png)

 ### **Username error messages**

-If user doesn't enter username accordingly to rules, shows error message.
+If user doesn't enter username accordingly to rules, shows appropriate error message.

 ![Username errors](docs/screenshots/username-errors.png)

 ### **Rules**

 Shows clearly written short rules of the game and asks if user would like to play.

 ![Rules](docs/screenshots/rules.png)

 ### **Guess messages**

-Shows a message after a guess is entered.
+Shows appropriate message after a guess is entered to let user know if he has guessed correct/ incorrect or input is invalid.
+If guess is incorrect, shows how many attempts to guess user has.

 ![Guess messages](docs/screenshots/guess-message.png)

 ### **Game won / lost**